We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Family violence | Te Puni Kōkiri

-• Disabled women are nearly twice as likely to be victims of violence or abuse compared with other women.
-Women who are the victims of assault or strangulation can suffer brain injuries which result in permanent disabilities that require ongoing support, especially when caring for tamariki.
+• Disabled women are nearly twice as likely to be victim-survivors of violence or abuse compared with other women.
+Women who are the victim-survivors of assault or strangulation can suffer brain injuries which result in permanent disabilities that require ongoing support, especially when caring for tamariki and rangatahi.

-• Disabled tamariki.
-International research suggests that disabled tamariki are almost 4 times more likely to experience violence than non-disabled tamariki.
+• Disabled tamariki and rangatahi.
+International research suggests that disabled tamariki and rangatahi are almost 4 times more likely to experience violence than non-disabled tamariki and rangatahi.

 • Gay, lesbian, bisexual and transgender people are twice as likely to experience family violence as the national average.
 The Ministry of Justice Crime and Victims Survey found people in the rainbow community are less likely to report violence despite suffering increased harm.